ggarredondo/foo.bar-doomsday-fuel/README.md

 s3 has probability 3/14<br />
 s4 has probability 1/7<br />
 s5 has probability 9/14<br />
-So, putting that together, and making a common denominator, gives an answer in the form of [s2.numerator, s3.numerator, s4.numerator, s5.numerator, denominator] which is [0, 3, 2, 9, 14].
+So, putting that together, and making a common denominator, gives an answer in the form of<br />
+[s2.numerator, s3.numerator, s4.numerator, s5.numerator, denominator] which is
+[0, 3, 2, 9, 14].